Kurosue/Kurosue/README.md

 Welcome to my personal github page !

 # Introduction
-I'm, Muhammad Aditya Rahmadeni, Second year undergraduate CS student at ITB and
+I'm, Muhammad Aditya Rahmadeni, second year undergraduate CS student at ITB and
-- CTF player, named "Kurond" or something related to that focused on pwn and reverse engineering.
+- A CTF player, named "Kurond" or something related to that focused on pwn and reverse engineering.
 - A game developer.
 - Focused learning on Low-level programming.